DarenF-20C/Laravel-8-with-stripe/readme.txt.txt

 --> add new route for search function
 --> edit route in layout.blade for search
 --> add search function in ProductController using SQL statement

+31/12/2021 SAME week
+Generate PDF file
+//generate by using php is limited ((no much css for php generate pdf
+//!!asp.net!! can integrate it with existing library

+1. composer require barryvdh/laravel-dompdf
+2. add on into config\app.php -->
+provider part
+  -->  Barryvdh\DomPDF\ServiceProvider::class,

+aliasses part
+  -->  'PDF'  => \Barryvdh\DomPDF\Facades::class,

+3. add route --> Route::get('/pdfReport',[App\Http\Controllers\PDFController::class,'pdfReport'])->name('pdfReport');
+4. run terminal to create controller for pdf --> PDFController
+5. import --> use PDF (defined in app.php) and others
+6. add function to controller

+7. create basic report using html for pdf